Richard Cohen, M.A.

 Richard Cohen, M.A., executive director of PATH, is a psychotherapist, educator, and author who travels throughout the United States, Europe, Latin America, and the Middle East teaching on such issues as healthy sexuality, marital relations, communication skills, parenting skills, gender identity, and sexual orientation.
-Over the past 30 years, he has helped hundreds in therapy and thousands through healing seminars, as well as trained over 6,000 physicians, psychologists, counselors, and ministry leaders on how to assist those dealing with gender identity and sexual orientation issues.
+Over the past 35 years, he has helped hundreds in therapy and thousands through healing seminars, as well as trained over 6,000 physicians, psychologists, counselors, and ministry leaders on how to assist those dealing with gender identity and sexual orientation issues.

 Cohen is the author of seven books: 1) Healing Humanity: Time, Touch and Talk, 2) Being Gay: Nature, Nurture or Both?, 3) Gay Children Straight Parents: A Plan for Family Healing, 4) Understanding Our LGBTQ+ Loved Ones, 5) A Therapist's Guide: Assisting Those with Same-Sex Attraction and Their Loved Ones, 6) Counselor Training Program Manual, and 7) Rich's Home.